The Art of Asset Location

 What Is Asset Location?

-What’s The Point Of Asset Location?
+What’s the Point Of Asset Location?

 Investing professionals are always disagreeing about something, but asset location is pretty much universally considered to be worth the extra effort.